What to expect from an assessment centre for a consumer products graduate scheme

 - Case study, often combined with either the group discussion or presentation

-- Confirmation psychometric test
+- Confirmation psychometric tests

 - Interview or interviews (expect competency-based questions)